What is Non-Hodgkin’s Lymphoma?

 The exact cause of non-Hodgkin’s Lymphoma is not known.
 This cancer and several others have been scientifically linked to a number of common household products and chemicals.
 Certain genes (oncogenes) regulate when cells grow and divide.
 Other genes (tumor suppressor genes) help keep cell division under control.
 When DNA is mutated, uncontrolled cell division may occur resulting in cancer formation.

 Non-Hodgkin’s Lymphoma does not appear to be hereditary.
 People who are at higher risk are persons who have the following:

-- Used immunosuppressant drugs (drug to reduce the body’s rejection of a transplanted organ)
+- Used immunosuppressant drugs (to reduce the body’s rejection of a transplanted organ)

 - Epstein-Barr virus a/k/a Human Herpesvirus 4